Sega Saturn Architecture

 Image

-The Video Display Processor 2 (VDP2) specialises in rendering large (4096×4096 pixels) planes with transformations (rotation, scale and translation) applied on them [11].
+The Video Display Processor 2 (VDP2) specialises in rendering large planes (up to 4096×4096 pixels) with transformations (rotation, scaling and translation) applied [11].

-This chip relies on tile-maps to compose planes and performs perspective correction for 3D texture mapping, this is a more sophisticated approach which takes into account the depth value to compute rotations.
+This chip relies on tile-maps to compose planes and applies perspective correction for 3D texture mapping.
+This is a more sophisticated approach that accounts for the depth value when computing rotations.

-This chip also houses 4 KB of Colour RAM (CRAM) which is used to translate VDP1’s custom colour values (index colours) into 24-bit RGB colours.
+This chip also houses 4 KB of Colour RAM (CRAM) which is used to translate the VDP1’s custom colour values (indexed colours) into 24-bit RGB colours.

-Finally, even though the VDP2 is limited to two 3D planes, nothing prevents the CPU from using its VRAM as frame-buffer area to draw additional 2D or 3D graphics in software.
+Finally, even though the VDP2 is limited to two 3D planes, nothing prevents the CPU from using its VRAM as a software-based frame buffer to render additional 2D or 3D graphics.

-I recommend checking out the sources (at the end of the article) if this section got your attention, since the VDPs have a lot more quirks that are beyond the scope of this article.
+If this section got your attention, I recommend checking out the sources at the end, the VDPs have a lot more interesting quirks that lie beyond the scope of this article.

 Defining the problem

-As you can see, the architecture of the graphics sub-system is quite complex, so it’s interpreted differently depending on the needs:
+As you can see, the architecture of the graphics subsystem is quite complex, and its interpretation often varies depending on the needs:

 As a powerful 2D console

-The capabilities of the Saturn for drawing 2D scenes were huge compared to the Mega Drive or SNES, although they weren’t the main selling point of this console.
+The capabilities of the Saturn for drawing 2D scenes were vast compared to those of the Mega Drive or SNES, although they were not the console’s main selling point.

 Sprites